 So when fighting a real-time battle, things get a whole lot more complex.
 You get various buildings to construct, with a vast array of possible units.
 And each of these units can be upgraded to have certain abilities.
 So some will be able to self-destruct, and wipe out surrounding enemy forces.
 Others can capture buildings.
 Others can use various tools to heal, maim, or destroy.
 There is no lack of tactical opportunities within the RTS game mode.
 But whether or not you actually get to use these is questionable.

 The fly in the RTS ointment here is the very thing that makes it unique: you.
 Having a fireball-launching dragon to influence battles may appear to make things somewhat one-sided.
 The key would be to tune down the power of your dragon.
 But sadly that doesn’t really happen.
 With such a huge influence over the sway of battle, you tend to focus everything on keeping your key unit (your scaled self) destroying things.
-So instead of using tactical finesse, and strategic nous, you instead are funnelled towards a style of gameplay where you just need bulk behind your dragon to keep pushing the enemy.
+So instead of using tactical finesse, and strategic nous, you instead are funneled towards a style of gameplay where you just need bulk behind your dragon to keep pushing the enemy.

 Let’s be clear here.
 I completed the entire single-player campaign in the default difficulty level, without a single strategic move.
 I didn’t invest one iota into unit abilities.
 Instead I upgraded my dragon, and got some mean killer units to surround him, as well as some healer units to keep in good health.
 Then I simply churned out units to accompany myself as I winged my way through the enemy base.
 Thus, even battles that suggested I had a 5% chance of victory, I decisively turned in my favour, purely through the brute force of having a killer unit to control.

 This means the single-player campaign is fairly redundant.
 The only battles I ever lost were ones that put me under a 5% victory chance, or ones that I didn’t get to personally control, submitting to the decision of dice.
 Especially since the enemy never gets to fight back with their own dragon, you can just launch devastating attacks in quick succession, and even vast armies will bow under your winged prowess.
 Exacerbating the situation are the facts that you get increasingly more powerful spells to give your dragon, and also the fact that even if your dragon dies, it will only takes a few seconds and resources to respawn him.
-The entire game is grossly unbalanced in your favour, so long as you have the faintest rudimentary idea of how to take over an RTS map.
+The entire game is grossly unbalanced in your favor, so long as you have the faintest rudimentary idea of how to take over an RTS map.

 Time for a glance at the management and diplomacy aspect of the game.
 Whilst the war is waged on the strategy map, at the end of each turn you will return to your ship, and be greeted with a variety of counsellors who wish to guide your judgement on the way your kingdom should be ruled.
 So you will constantly be making decisions such as whether to allow gay marriage, whether you wish to permit euthanasia, or whether it is morally acceptable to eat Orc meat.